QUESTION: How do you focus?

 She may be seeking an emotional high that comes from convincing herself that God is in harmony with her decision and is blessing her to pursue it.
 They become so convinced that what they are leaving for is so wonderful that they actually believe God wants them to do it.
 They say things such as, “God wants me to be happy.”

 This is especially true if a person is in limerence with someone.
 Limerence is a type of affair that results in a deep connection and a strong relationship.
-(For more on limerence, open this tab in another page and finish reading this article).
+(Read more about limerence) and finish reading this article).

 I’m not saying your wife is in limerence with another person.
 Obviously, I have no way of knowing.
 I only mention it here because some people who are experiencing the high of limerence also find an emotional high in thinking that God has finally sent them their soul mate.